fonnesbeck/bayes_course_dec_2023/README.md

 ## Course Outline

-The course comprises six two-hour modules of videoconference lectures, along with short associated hands-on projects to reinforce materials covered during lectures.
+The course comprises twelve 75-minute modules of videoconference lectures, along with short associated hands-on projects to reinforce materials covered during lectures.
 The sections cover core materials related to Bayesian computation using PyMC, and include:

 ## Daily Schedule (All times are US Eastern)